blrobin2/blrobin2.github.io/_posts/2024-06-11-a-cure-for-wellness.md

 letterboxd_url: https://boxd.it/6EuCxZ
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 <b><a href="https://boxd.it/pRNoI/detail" rel="nofollow">Hooptober 3.0 | 8/31 | Countries 1/6 | Germany</a></b>

 Finance district, NYC.
 The sun sets and office lights dot the landscape like dying stars.

 Morris takes a swig of coffee before seeing a letter on his desk from the Volmer Institute to Mr. Hank Green (not that one).
 The letter has a black wax seal of two eels interweaving.
 He feels chest pains.
 He drinks water to help it, but it only brings him to the ground, convulsing and dead.

 Cut to a train running through a mountain in the Swiss Alps.
 Lockhart is on the phone with his assistant, Josh, talking about a merger.
 Among his paperwork and newspapers is an eel-sealed letter, written by Roland Pembroke, the CEO of the financial firm for which Lockhart is an executive.